zephyrproject-rtos/zephyr/doc/subsystems/shell/shell.rst

 		 * can be found using argv[-1].
 		 */
 		shell_fprintf(shell, SHELL_NORMAL,
-			      "This command has a parent command: %s\r\n", argv[-1]);
+			      "This command has a parent command: %s\n", argv[-1]);

 		/* Print this command syntax */
 		shell_fprintf(shell, SHELL_NORMAL,
-			      "This command syntax is: %s\r\n",
+			      "This command syntax is: %s\n",
 			      argv[0]);

 		/* Print first argument */
 		shell_fprintf(shell, SHELL_NORMAL,
-			      "This command has an argument: %s\r\n",
 			      argv[1]);

 		return 0;